 - social skills, which enable understanding of self and collaboration with others

 - courage and confidence, so they’re able to learn from their mistakes and try again

-I believe that helping children to develop these qualities is the education, and that play is the perfect context for mastering these life skills.
-What’s the best environment to nurture them in?
+We believe that helping children to develop these qualities is the education and that play is the perfect context for mastering these life skills.
+And the best environment to nurture them in?
 At home, within the family.
-I encourage all families to play hard at their homework, and enjoy it together!
+We encourage all families to play hard at their homework, and enjoy it together!

 At Julia Gabriel Centre, we empower students to communicate confidently through EduDrama®, a unique learning philosophy inspired by educators passionate about children, language and the arts.
 For more information about our programmes, workshops and seminars, contact us here.